huiwanpnnl/scidac_integration/notes/aerosol_process_coupling.md

 and consequently

 * underestimated long-range transport
-* overly shortly aerosol lifetime
+* overly short aerosol lifetime

 The problem is particularly severe when the bottom layer in EAM is thin.